syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### FitToMode

-Mode is to specify whether the diagram content has to be fit into view with respect to width, height or entire bounds of diagram.
-To explore the mode, refer [FitToMode](/js/api/global "FitMode").
+Mode specifies whether the Diagram content has to be fit into view with respect to width, height, or entire bounds of the Diagram.
+To explore the mode, refer to [FitToMode](/js/api/global "FitMode").

 ### Region

-Region is to specify the region/bounds of diagram content that is to be fit into view.
-For more information about Region, refer [Region](/js/api/global "Region").
+Region specifies the region/bounds of the Diagram content that is to be fit into the view.
+For more information about Region, refer to [Region](/js/api/global "Region").

 ## Command Manager

 Diagram provides support to map/bind command execution with desired combination of key gestures.
-Diagram provides some in built commands.
-For more information about inbuilt commands, refer [Keyboard Interaction](/js/Diagram/Interaction "Keyboard").
+Diagram provides some in-built commands.
+For more information about inbuilt commands, refer to [Keyboard Interaction](/js/Diagram/Interaction "Keyboard").
 Command Manager provides support to define custom commands.
-The custom commands will be executed when the specified key gesture is recognized.
+The custom commands are executed, when the specified key gesture is recognized.

 ### Custom command

 To define a custom command, you need to specify the combination of key gestures(`gesture`), a method to define whether the command can be executed at the moment(`canExecute`) and a method to execute the command(`execute`).
-To explore the properties of custom commands, refer [Commands](/js/api/diagram "commandManager:commands")
+To explore the properties of custom commands, refer to [Commands](/js/api/diagram "commandManager:commands")

-The following code snippet illustrates how to define a custom command.
+The following code example illustrates how to define a custom command.

 {% highlight js %}

       $("#DiagramContent").ejDiagram({
       commandManager: {
             commands: {
-                  //command to clone the selected item
+                  //Commands to clone the selected item
                   "clone": {
                   //Method to define whether the command can be executed at the current moment
                   canExecute: function (args) {